CASE STUDY: ACCESSIBLE EARTHQUAKES

 With earthquakes, bands of color were used to define zones where they are likely to happen within 50 to >500 year spans.

-While doing user research, I learned color blind users were having trouble reading the maps.
-I recommended to the team that we revise the colors to make the maps accessible.
+During interviews, I learned color blind users were having trouble reading the maps.
+I recommended to the team that we revise the colors to make the maps more accessible.

 Utilizing software that simulated color blindness, I presented the problem to my team.
 Using California to illustrate the problem, it was shown that as colors shift, it becomes difficult for color blind users to understand how the zones relate to each other, and several of the zones start to blend together.
 This lack of contrast between zones would also impact low vision users who have difficulty seeing subtle tonal variations.